arnavrneo/Nifty50-Data-Engineering/README.md

     - ingesting data into the s3 bucket
     - preprocessing the data

-- **Eventbridge**: used as a scheduler which runs Lambda every 24 hours for ingesting the latest fetched data into s3 bucket.
+- **Eventbridge**: used as a scheduler which runs Lambda every 24 hours for ingesting the latest fetched data into s3 "raw" bucket.

 - **S3**: used as a data lake for storing the ingested data.

-- **SQS**: used as a notification queue that notifies snowflake if new data arrives in the s3 "analytics" bucket.
+- **SQS**: used as a notification queue that notifies snowflake pipe if new data arrives in the s3 "analytics" bucket.

 ### Snowflake Components